scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** The format of the Pad1 option is a special case - it does not have length and value fields.

 The Pad1 option is used to insert 1 byte of padding into the `Options` field of an extension header.
-If more than one byte of padding is required, the PadN option MUST be used,.
+If more than one byte of padding is required, the PadN option MUST be used.

 #### PadN Option {#padn}